tnisl/Hyperspectral-Detection-of-Harmful-Chemicals-on-Durian-Surfaces/README.md

 *(Please update this list based on your actual repository layout)*

-* `main.py` / `app.py`: The main entry point to run the demonstration or Streamlit dashboard.
+* `app_center_samples_clean.py`: The main entry point to run the demonstration or Streamlit dashboard.
-* `src/preprocessing.py`: Contains functions for spectral extraction, Z-score normalization, and Savitzky-Golay filtering.
+* `preprocessing.py`: Contains functions for spectral extraction, Z-score normalization, and Savitzky-Golay filtering.
-* `src/genetic_algorithm.py`: Implements the Genetic Algorithm for optimal spectral band selection.
+* `band_selection.py`: Implements the Genetic Algorithm for optimal spectral band selection.
-* `src/model.py`: Defines the Multi-label KNN classifier and evaluation metrics.
+* `classification.py`: Defines the Multi-label KNN classifier and evaluation metrics.
-* `data/`: Directory to store raw hyperspectral images (.hdr/.raw) and dataset annotations.
 * `requirements.txt`: Lists all Python dependencies needed to execute the project.

 ## 🚀 Installation & How to Run